-Finding a trainer who is a great match for you can make all the difference in your riding and enjoyment of your horse.
+Finding a horse trainer who is a great match for you can make all the difference in your riding and enjoyment of your four legged friend.
 But how do you find such a trainer?
 Here are 6 ways that you can find a great trainer.

 1. Decide What You Want

 There are many different types of trainers out there, and before you start looking for a new trainer, it’s important to think about what you want in a trainer.
 Do you want a trainer who can help you to improve how you work with your horse and build your confidence?
 Or do you want a trainer who can help you to focus on progressing in upper-level shows?
 Trainers often have different goals of their own, so it’s important to know what type of trainer you’re looking for.

 Start your search by asking local friends and riders who they train with.
 A riding friend might have a great trainer who might be the perfect trainer for you.
 If you hear a particular trainer’s name come up repeatedly with good feedback, then it might be worth contacting that trainer to have a conversation.